Select Page

 • Networks are solar-powered: “The method… providing… Solar and wind power generators integrated into the physical Structure of Said transportation System….”

 The barrier expanding these networks beyond Morgantown is government regulations as documented in Congressional Study PB-244854, “Automated Guideway Transit”, 1975.
-Senate Letter
+These same government “institutional failures” caused of 46% of 470 ton-mpg freight railroads to be replaced by roads with the 25 mpg efficiency of the Model-T.

 • less traffic congestion in urban areas.